purduesigbots/pros-docs/content/tutorials/i2c.md

 The I2C polling task can be run like any other task.
 It is highly recommended that the `taskDelayUntil()` function be used instead of `delay()` to set the loop frequency to prevent even-odd jitter.

+A Third-party gyroscope is used as an example here because it needs to be polled regularly.
+This same technique can be applied to any other I2C device that needs to be polled regularly, provided that you use its appropriate initialization and integration functions as opposed to the examples here.

 i2cTask.c
 ```c
 #include "third_party_gyro.h" //custom gyro